supabase-community/gotrue-ex/README.md

 ### Password based

-Pass credentials to `GoTrue.sign_up/1`, a new account will be created and a JWT access token.
+Pass credentials to `GoTrue.sign_up/1`, a new account will be created and a JWT token is returned.

 ```elixir
 GoTrue.sign_up(%{email: "user@example.com", password: "123456"})